Vendor vulnerabilities: Understanding third-party risk management

 Key takeaways

-1. Centralizing third-party vendor management can assist organizations in understanding which agreements exist and what data is being shared with third parties.
+1. Consolidating third-party vendor management can help organizations understand which agreements exist and what data is being shared with third parties.

 2. Building a strong incident response plan that specifically addresses third-party incidents can allow organizations to swiftly react to data breaches.